 Minimum of 1 board member per group, maximum of 2 board members per group.

 Communicate your programs and events with the LGBTRC.
 Your events can be will be featured on LGBTRC platforms.

 Collaborate with and co-sponsor at least one event with another affiliate or umbrella organization, or other identity-based departments.

-Meet with the Assistant Director/Program Coordinator of the LGBTRC for guidance and support with program and event planning as needed.
+Meet with an LGBTRC Pro Staff and/or Engagement Intern of the LGBTRC for guidance and support with program and event planning as needed.

 Benefits for RCO's